bitdisaster/electron-windows-secondary-tiles/README.md

 ## Sending notifications to a Secondary tiles
 Each Tile can be a receiver of notifications.
 The notifications can be differently formatted.
 The content and layout is defined via XML snippets.
 See the documentation here.
-BEWARE: Secondary Tile notifcations are borken in the Fall Creators Update.
-Microsoft is aware an ships a fix in RS4.
+BEWARE: Secondary Tile notifcations are broken in the Fall Creators Update and will crash the App.
+Microsoft is aware and ships a fix in RS4.

 ### Example 6:
 ```